lightpriest/vizceral-traffic-proxy/README.md

 - [ ] Handle errors in configuration file
 - [ ] Write tests
-- [ ] Graphite backend could be easy enough
+- [ ] Graphite backend should be easy to write